qablet/qablet-contracts/ABOUT_THIS_TEMPLATE.md

 release:          ## Create a new tag for release.
 docs:             ## Build the documentation.
 switch-to-poetry: ## Switch to poetry package manager.
-init:             ## Initialize the project based on an application template.
 ```